Lukaboro/Lukaboro/README.md

 📫 Let's connect

+I'm based in Belgium, happy to connect globally.
 If you're working on financial well-being, fintech, or other exciting stuff — I'm always open for collaboration, sparring, or learning new perspectives.

 🔗 LinkedIn🌍 www.oudeschoolkaarten.be